Table of Contents

 - Branding: Fully customize login pages, emails, and SMS templates.

-- Advanced Rules: Implement MFA, risk-based authentication, or social logins with minimal code.
+- Advanced rules: Implement MFA, risk-based authentication, or social logins with minimal code.

 4. Security: Locking Down Your Product